helje5/SwiftyHTTP/README.md

   }
   .listen(1337)
 ```
-That's it.

-With Node.JS like Connect bonus class:
+Server using the Node.JS like Connect bonus class:
 ```Swift
 let httpd = Connect()
   .use { rq, res, _, next in